joemoose/dungeoneers.d20/docs/appendix-c.md

 ## Starting Gear

-Each archetype starts adventuring gear, rations, 3d6 coins, and the following equipment:
+Each archetype starts with adventuring gear, dungeons rations, 3d6 coins, and the following equipment:

 ### Bard